kickscondor/fraidycat/README.md

 So, if you are using Firefox, you must be signed in as the same user with the same browser and Fraidycat installed on both machines.

+**Sync support is not sophisticated!
+It cannot do complex merging of changes.
+It also may take a few minutes for a browser to update from a sync.**

 You can really only get sync support if you install from an official web store or if you install [from source](#Installation) in Chrome.